4 Hypothesis testing

 If it is deemed important to note values well over 5.5 as well as values well below 5.5, the alternative hypotheses should be two-sided.
 Then, a sample average well below 5.5 would also have resulted in a rejection of the null hypothesis.

 Figure 4.15 shows the \(H_0\) distribution of the sample mean 5.5.
-The dark blue areas represent the 5% probability for a two-sided te st, 2.5% on either side.
+The dark blue areas represent the 5% probability for a two-sided test, 2.5% on either side.
 The light blue areas represent the 5% probability for a one-sided (right-sided) test.
-The critical value for the one-sided test is 7.8, and the critical values for the two-sided test are 2.9 and 8.1.
+The critical value for the one-sided test is 7.6, and the critical values for the two-sided test are 2.9 and 8.1.
 The critical value is the value that separates the rejection region from the non-rejection region.
-Where the rejection region are the values on the x-axis that are on the outside of the critical value.
+Where the rejection region is defined by the values on the x-axis that are as or more extreme than the critical value.
+Note that the one-sided rejection region (light blue) is larger and the associated critical value (7.6) less extreme than the two-sided equivalents on the right side of the distribution.
+That means that the one-sided test is more likely to produce significant results and is sensitive to smaller effect sizes.

 You can take a sample and see the result of the sample in the figure.
 You can then determine if the sample mean is significant at a 5% significance level for a right-sided test, and a two-sided test.